-Coconut oil substitutions: instead of using coconut oil, you can use any other type of oil or butter.
+Coconut oil substitutions: Instead of using coconut oil, you can use olive oil or any other type of oil or dairy free butter.

-Shrimp substitutions: instead of using shrimp, you could also use either chicken breast or tofu if you are avoiding animal products.
+Shrimp substitutions: Instead of using medium or large shrimp, you could also use either chicken breast or tofu (if you are avoiding animal products).

-Jasmine rice substitutions: you can also use basmati rice, long grain rice, brown rice etc. This recipe would also be great with white or brown rice noodles.
+Jasmine rice substitutions: You can also use white rice, basmati rice, long grain rice, brown rice etc. This recipe would also be great with white or brown rice noodles or coconut rice.

-Green curry paste substitutions: instead of using green curry paste, you could also swap it out for red curry paste.
+Green curry paste substitutions: Instead of using green curry paste, you could swap it out for red curry paste.

-Make this recipe vegan: omit the shrimp, and replace with tofu for added protein
+Make this recipe vegan: Omit the shrimp, and replace it with tofu for added protein.

-Make this recipe lower carb: replace the jasmine rice with konjac rice or noodles.
-You could also just use stylized zucchini noodles for bean sprouts for the base of this dish.
+Make this recipe lower carb: Replace the jasmine rice with konjac rice or noodles.
+You could also just use spiralized zucchini noodles, cauliflower rice, or bean sprouts for the base of this dish.